askhatovich/put-in-pipe/docs/web_interface_api.md

 ## WebSocket connection

-All websocket text messages contain JSON, which must have an "event" field.
+All websocket text messages contain JSON.
+Server messages must be processed using the `event` field, and all incoming messages from the client must contain the `action` key.

 ```
 /api/ws